-• The Nebraska Board of Regents has authorized using up to $500 million in state funds for UNMC’s new Clinical Learning Facility, part of a $2 billion expansion.
+- The Nebraska Board of Regents has authorized the university to explore borrowing up to $500 million for university projects such as UNMC’s new Clinical Learning Facility, Project Health, a $2 billion expansion.

-• The facility will focus on training more medical professionals to meet statewide and national shortages, ensuring Nebraska can retain and attract top talent.
+- The UNMC facility will focus on training more medical professionals to meet statewide and national shortages, ensuring Nebraska can retain and attract top talent.

 BROADCAST TRANSCRIPT:

-A massive expansion is on the horizon for the University of Nebraska Medical Center, as state leaders commit up to $500 million to help fund a new $2 billion hospital and training facility in Omaha.
+A massive expansion is on the horizon for the University of Nebraska Medical Center, and Thursday state leaders authorized the university to explore borrowing up to $500 million to help fund university construction projects, such as Project Health, the new $2 billion hospital and training facility in Omaha.

 “We are not meeting the demand for the state right now,” said Dr. Dele Davies.